 Once the referendum date was announced, campaigning could officially begin and Together For Yes was launched.
 Abortion Rights Campaign and Repeal groups around the country quickly came under the Together for Yes banner.
 This meant the campaign had a country-wide reach within days.
 These local groups organised training sessions for canvassers where they collected names and numbers for Whatsapp groups so people could keep in touch with others in their area and create their own canvassing groups.
 It truly was a grass-roots campaign with local groups and people on the ground empowered to get out there and make things happen.

-Many of those people did much, much than donate a few bob to a crowd-funding campaign.
+Many of those people did much, much than to a crowd-funding campaign.
 There were people out canvassing around the country every night of the week, others working in the Together for Yes HQ, all finding time around work and family commitments to volunteer.
 They did it because this was important to them.
-They didn’t want to live in a country that would let a woman die in pain rather than perform an abortion, or one that could commit a woman to a mental hospital for wanting an abortion, or that would torture a grieving family by insisting that their loved one had to remain on life-support because of her pregnancy.
+They didn’t want to live in a country that would let a woman die in pain rather than perform an abortion, or one that could commit a woman to a psychiatric ward for wanting an abortion, or that would torture a grieving family by insisting that their loved one had to remain on life-support because of her pregnancy.
 On May 26th 2018 we moved away from being that country, and what’s worth celebrating.

 The next thing is getting good, working legislation that makes abortion accessible to all, particularly in terms of cost and location.
 There are many things that still need to be decided on, things like exclusion zones, waiting periods and conscientious objectors.
 We need to keep the pressure on to ensure that abortion services are available by the end of the year.
 That is still the government’s aim, but we now know that the legislation will not be introduced to the Dáil before the summer break.